 Bunge's 3Q15 Sales Were Down, but Margins Were Up

-Bunge’s peers in the food industry also include General Mills (GIS) and Flowers Foods (FLO).
-The Guggenheim S&P Equal Weight Consumer Staples ETF (RHS) invests 2.8% of its portfolio in CPB.
-The Victory CEMP US Large Cap High Dividend Volatility Weighted Index ETF (CDL) invests 2.8%, and the iShares U.S. Consumer Goods ETF (IYK) invests 1.6% of its portfolio in GIS.
+Bunge’s peers in the industry like General Mills (GIS) and Flowers Food (FLO) reported an EPS of $0.69 and $0.24, respectively, in the last quarter.
+The Victory CEMP US Large Cap High Dividend Volatility Weighted Index ETF (CDL) invests 2.8% of its portfolio in GIS, and the PowerShares High Yield Equity Dividend (PEY) invests 1.4% in GIS.

 Browse this series on Market Realist: